smgandhi-18/enhanced_calculator/README.md

 ## License

 This VHDL code is provided under an open-source license, allowing for unrestricted use, modification, and distribution.
+Please provide credits to the author(s).